John Philpot Curran: Courtroom defence of United Irishmen

 In Ireland, the government could secure a conviction of treason on the testimony of just one witness.
 Where Curran succeeded, he relied on lengthy cross-examination of such government witnesses (often paid informers), seeking to trap them in inconsistencies.
 He used this technique to great effect in the case in 1797 of eleven members of the congregation of the Rev. Thomas Ledlie Birch, Saintfield, County Down, charged with attacking the house of a loyalist informer.
 His cross-examination of the prosecution witness the Presbyterian-turned-Anglican Revd.
 John Cleland, sub-sheriff and land agent of the Lord Londonderry, was "withering" and all were acquitted.

 There was some disquiet over Curran's representation of Peter Finnerty, charged for seditious libel in publishing an attack on the judges in the trial of William Orr and on the Lord Lieutenant of Ireland, who had refused to grant Orr a reprieve.
 In a speech that "he himself preferred to any of his other speeches", he defended the liberty of the press as "twined with the liberty of the people": its duty to "speak truth to the king in the hearing of the people, and to the people in the hearing of king".
 His critics, however, suggested that his purpose was less to acquit Finnerty than to again contest what he contended was the charge that had sent Orr to the gallows, "abjuring that bigotry that had torn and disgraced his country", and in maximising the embarrassment of the government.
 Finnerty was sentenced to a session in the pillory and two years in prison.

-In 1802, Curran won damages from Major Sirr, who in 1798 had fired the fatal shot in the arrest of Lord Edward FitzGerald.
+In 1802, Curran won damages from Major Henry Sirr, who in 1798 had fired the fatal shot in the arrest of Lord Edward FitzGerald.
 Curran represented a proven loyalist who had collapsed a treason trial by convincing a jury of the "infamous" character of Sirr's key witness.
 Sirr and his colleague were alleged then to have used wrongful arrest, imprisonment incommunicado, and condemnation to hanging as means of extortion and personal satisfaction.
 Curran used the occasion to underscore that these were the same illegitimate methods used to suppress the United movement.
 Niles' Register of 24 March 1821 was to describe Sirr as "this old sinner, given to eternal infamy by the eloquence of Curran'".

 It was rumoured that had the rebels succeeded in 1798, they would have nominated Curran to a governing committee of one hundred.